 - And so on…

-The list of activities should be arranged into a chronological sequence although clearly some activities would be sequential, and some will overlap and run in parallel.
+You could easily end up with 50 or more activities when you include the required practice sessions, recall exercises for embedding knowledge, questionnaires, etc. The list of activities should be arranged into a chronological sequence although clearly some activities would be sequential, and some will overlap and run in parallel.
 Each activity should be described in enough detail that the learner knows what they need to do, and what the output should be from the activity.

 You now have a learning workflow, a sequence of activities that must be delivered to the learner over a period of time.
-This is where your learning workflow platform comes in.
+This is where a learning workflow platform comes in.
 You need a way to deliver all those activities to the learners against a schedule, and track the progress of each learner through the activities.

 One aspect of your workflow design is the schedule and for many in L&D, this is a new factor to consider.
 If your experience is mostly event style learning interventions, you will not be used to thinking in workflow terms where the learning activities are spread over time.